mcellteam/mcell_galaxy/docs/Usage/README.md

 ![MCellGalaxy](../images/01_show_data_model_tool.png?raw=true "MCell in Galaxy")

-This is the standard Galaxy tool interface, and you'll notice a number of controls in the panel.
+This is the standard Galaxy tool interface, and you'll notice a number of controls in the center panel.
 One of the most important controls is the data set being operated on.
 In this case it's titled "JSON data model to display", and it contains a drop down selection box.
 That box chooses from among the data sets that are in the "History" panel (on the right).
 At this point, the only history is our uploaded JSON file ("Release_Decay.json") and that's